 With the putty mixture ready, you will need the putty knife for application.

-Place just enough putty on the knife to fill in any crack, hole, or other imperfection.
+Place enough putty on the knife to fill in any crack, hole, or imperfection.

 If you put too much on the knife, it will spill.

-It will take a little work to get enough on the knife, but after a few tries, you can do it with ease.
+It will take a little work to get enough on the knife, but after a few tries, you can do it easily.